-We will reimburse IAA or its designee for its bona fide due diligence expenses that are supported by a detailed and itemized invoice.
-We will also reimburse IAA for reimbursements it may make to selected dealers and RIAs for bona fide and documented due diligence expenses that have actually been incurred and are supported by detailed and itemized invoice(s), to the extent approved in advance by the Company.
-Also, to the extent approved in advance by the Company, we will reimburse IAA for bona fide and documented expenses associated with the offer, sale or distribution of the Units subject to FINRA rules in respect of underwriter compensation.
-The total of the selling commissions, dealer management fee, and bona fide and properly documented expenses associated with the offer, sale or distribution of the Units, which are paid by or reimbursed by the Company and are deemed components of underwriter compensation will not exceed 10% of the offering proceeds pursuant to FINRA Rule 2310(b)(4)(ii).
+We will reimburse for its bona fide and documented due diligence expenses.
+We will also reimburse for reimbursements it may make to selected dealers and RIAs for bona fide and documented due diligence expenses presented on detailed itemized invoices, to the extent approved in advance by the Company.
+Also, to the extent approved in advance by the Company, we will reimburse for bona finde and documented expenses associated with the marketing, sale or distribution of the Units.
+The total of the selling commissions, dealer management fee, and bona fide and properly documented expenses associated with the marketing, sale or distribution of the Units that are considered components of underwriter compensation will not exceed 10% of the offering proceeds.

-We or our affiliates also may provide permissible forms of non-cash compensation to registered representatives of our dealer manager and the participating broker-dealers.
+We or our affiliates also may provide permissible forms of non-cash compensation to registered representatives of our dealer manager and the participating broker-dealers, including gifts.
+In no event shall such gifts exceed an aggregate value of \$100 per annum per participating salesperson, or be preconditioned on achievement of a sales target.
 The value of such items will be considered underwriting compensation in connection with this offering.
 The combined selling commissions and dealer manager fee and such non-cash compensation under this offering will not exceed 10% of the offering proceeds.
-The dealer manager's legal expenses will be paid by the dealer manager from the dealer manager fee, except the Company will pay for expenses related to the FINRA filing and other expenses pre-approved by the Company.
+Our dealer manager will repay to the Company any excess payments made to our dealer manager over 10% of the offering proceeds if this offering is abruptly terminated after reaching the minimum amount, but before reaching the maximum amount of offering proceeds.
+The dealer manager's legal expenses will be paid by the dealer manager from the dealer manager fee.

-To the extent permitted by law and our charter, we will indemnify the participating broker-dealers and IAA against certain civil liabilities, including certain liabilities arising under the Securities Act.
-However, the SEC takes the position that indemnification against liabilities arising under the Securities Act is against public policy and is not enforceable.
+To the extent permitted by law and our charter, we will indemnify the participating broker-dealers and against certain civil liabilities, including certain liabilities arising under the Securities Act.
+However, the SEC takes the position that indemnification against liabilities arising under the Securities Act.

+is against public policy and is not enforceable.

-We will be responsible for the expenses of issuance and distribution of the Units in this offering, including registration fees, printing expenses and the Company's legal and accounting fees, which we estimate will total approximately \$3.8 million (excluding selling commissions and dealer manager fees).
+We will be responsible for the expenses of issuance and distribution of the Units in this offering, including registration fees, printing expenses and the Company's legal and accounting fees, which we estimate will total approximately \$[] (excluding selling commissions and dealer manager fees).